philipp-spiess/react-recomponent/README.md

   Returning this effect will update the state.
 Internally, this will use `setState()` with an updater function.

-- `SideEffects(fn)`
+- `SideEffects(this => mixed)`

   Enqueues side effects to be run but will not update the component‘s state.
+The side effect will be called with a reference to the react component (`this`) as the first argument.

-- `UpdateWithSideEffects(state, fn)`
+- `UpdateWithSideEffects(state, this => mixed)`

-  Updates the component‘s state and _then_ calls the side effect function.
+  Updates the component‘s state and _then_ calls the side effect function.The side effect will be called with a reference to the react component (`this`) as the first argument.

 ## License